meilihao/programming-interface/os/time.md

  * @mark_unstable:	Optional function to inform the clocksource driver that
  *			the watchdog marked the clocksource unstable
  * @tick_stable:        Optional function called periodically from the watchdog
- *			code to provide stable syncrhonization points
+ *			code to provide stable synchronization points
  * @wd_list:		List head to enqueue into the watchdog list (internal)
  * @cs_last:		Last clocksource value for clocksource watchdog
  * @wd_last:		Last watchdog value corresponding to @cs_last